YOU & YOUR HORSES' BEHAVIOUR

 I would not like to imagine what horses would be like without feelings, a personality, energy, choices, yet over and over again I encounter riders who would like them to have none of the above so they can simply sit pretty and push buttons to get the desired result without learning.

-We've all heard of the saying "bombproof horse", but why is this something so many seek, yet never find?
+Why are bombproof horses something so many seek, yet never find?
 This is because horses have feelings, choices, good days and bad days, just like any other living creature.
+A horse that is bombproof can be made into something else.

-And as the majority of trainers out there will agree, a horse can be turned into a dangerous animal in a matter of seconds with the right / or wrong situation.
+The majority of trainers out there will agree, a horse can be turned into a dangerous animal in a matter of seconds with the right / or wrong situation.
+A bombproof horse can be made into a nervous wreck with the 'right' treatment.

 -A horse is a herd animal